Duncan Ban MacIntyre: Poetry

 Duncan Ban's native region had no school and he remained illiterate throughout his life and kept his work by memory.
 Initially his work was memorized and transmitted orally, and later written down by the minister of Lismore, Donald MacNicol.
 The poetry of Duncan Bán would later be translated into English by such notable figures as Hugh MacDiarmid, Derick Thomson and Iain Crichton Smith.

 Most of his poetry is descriptive and the influence of his contemporary, Alasdair MacMhaighstir Alasdair, is notable in much of it.
 Despite the Jacobite upheavals that wracked Scotland during his lifetime it was his experience as a gamekeeper in Argyll and Perthshire in the employ of the Duke of Argyll which had greatest impact upon his poetry.
 His greatest work, Moladh Beinn Dòbhrain, stems from this period.
 The significance of Duncan Bàn's nature themed poetry is such that it has, along with that of the aforementioned MacMhaighstir Alasdair, been described as "the zenith of Gaelic nature poetry".

 Commemoration

 He died in Edinburgh on 14 May 1812.
 He was buried in Greyfriars Kirkyard in Edinburgh.
-A memorial was erected to his memory several years later, having been erected by friends and well-wishers of the man who had gained fame during his lifetime as Donnchadh Bàn nan Òrain or "Fair Duncan of the Songs".
+A memorial was erected to his memory several years later, having been erected by friends and well-wishers of the man who had gained fame during his lifetime as Donnchadh Bàn nan Òran or "Fair Duncan of the Songs".
 The monument is poorly repaired in cement, losing much of its original detail.

 Another monument, designed by John Thomas Rochead, was erected to honour MacIntyre in the hills near Dalmally, overlooking Loch Awe.
 The monument was built following a public subscription in 1859.

-A plaque was erected to his memory on Roxburgh Close off the Royal Mile in 2019 but there is no documentary evidence that he lived here as claimed.

 The anti-racist and anti-colonialist poet Duncan Livingstone, a major figure in 20th-century Scottish Gaelic literature, grew up being told that his mother, Jane MacIntyre (Sine nighean Donnchaidh mhic Iain) (1845-1938), a native of Ballachulish, was the grandniece of Duncan Ban MacIntyre.